PalakYadav-0910/RestAssuredAPITesting/README.md

 * How Rest Assured Works | Create HTTP Requests using BDD Style
 * Validate HTTP Response Status Using BDD and Non BDD Style
 * Validate HTTP Response Headers
+* Validate JSON Response Body
+* How To Work With Query Parameters
 *